Henry Hill: Early life

-Hill's first encounter with arson occurred when a rival cabstand opened just around the corner from Vario's business.
+Hill's first encounter with arson occurred when a rival cabstand opened just around the corner from Paul Vario's.
 The competing company's owner was from Alabama, new to New York City.
-Sometime after midnight, Tuddy and Hill drove to the rival cabstand with a drum full of gasoline in the back seat of Tuddy's car.
+Sometime after midnight, Tuddy and Hill drove to the rival cabstand with a drum full of gasoline in the backseat of Tuddy's car.
 Hill smashed the cab windows and filled them with gasoline-soaked newspapers, then tossed in lit matchbooks.

-Hill was first arrested when he was 16; his arrest record is one of the few official documents which used his real name.
-Hill and Lenny, Vario's equally underage son, attempted to use a stolen credit card to buy snow tires for Tuddy's wife's car.
+Hill was first arrested when he was aged 16; his arrest record is one of the few official documents which used his real name.
+Hill and Lenny, who was of the same age, had attempted to use a stolen credit card to buy snow tires for Tuddy's wife.
 When Hill and Lenny returned to Tuddy's, two police detectives apprehended Hill.
 During a rough interrogation, Hill gave his name and nothing else; Vario's attorney later facilitated his release on bail.
 While a suspended sentence resulted, Hill's refusal to talk earned him the respect of both Vario and Burke.
 Burke, in particular, saw great potential in Hill.
-Like Burke, he was of Irish ancestry and therefore ineligible to become a "made man".
-The Vario crew, however, were happy to have associates of any ethnicity, so long as they made money and refused to cooperate with the authorities.
+Like Hill, Burke was of Irish ancestry and therefore ineligible to become a "made man".
+The Vario crew, however, were happy to have associates of any ethnicity, so long as they made money and refused to cooperate with authorities.